kamalbhandari/Amyloid_Polymorphism/README.md

 *Analyzes kinetic behavior across a range of initial protein concentration and plots half-time as a function of concentration as well as the time evolution of normalized fibril mass for the given total protein concentration.
 Parameter variation:
 Each of these notebooks is labeled clearly to indicate the specific parameter or condition being varied.
 They are as follows:
-1. Fig_2A.ipynb  It saves the time evolution of fibril mass (Fig_2A.npy) and reproduces Fig. 2A and bottom panel of Fig. 2B for the default parameter set (Table 1).
+1. Fig_2A.ipynb → It saves the time evolution of fibril mass (Fig_2A.npy) and reproduces Fig. 2A and bottom panel of Fig. 2B for the default parameter set (Table 1).
-2. Fig_2B_top.ipynb It reproduces top panel of Fig. 2B.
+2. Fig_2B_top.ipynb → It reproduces top panel of Fig. 2B.
-3. Fig_2C_top1.ipynb It reproduces top and left panel of Fig. 2C.
+3. Fig_2C_top1.ipynb → It reproduces top and left panel of Fig. 2C.
-4. Fig_2C_top2.ipynb It reproduces top and right panel of Fig. 2C.
+4. Fig_2C_top2.ipynb → It reproduces top and right panel of Fig. 2C.
-5. Fig_2C_bottom1.ipynb It reproduces bottom and left panel of Fig. 2C.
+5. Fig_2C_bottom1.ipynb → It reproduces bottom and left panel of Fig. 2C.
-6. Fig_2C_bottom2.ipynb It reproduces bottom and right panel of Fig. 2C.
+6. Fig_2C_bottom2.ipynb → It reproduces bottom and right panel of Fig. 2C.
-7. Fig_3A.ipynb  It reproduces Fig. 3A (in log-linear scale) for varying fibril stability.
+7. Fig_3A.ipynb → It reproduces Fig. 3A (in log-linear scale) for varying fibril stability.
-8. Fig_3B.ipynb  It reproduces Fig. 3B (in both log scale) for varying fibril stability.
+8. Fig_3B.ipynb → It reproduces Fig. 3B (in both log scale) for varying fibril stability.
-9. Fig_4.ipynb  It reproduces Fig. 4A, 4B for three-parallel pathway aggregation model.
+9. Fig_4.ipynb → It reproduces Fig. 4A, 4B for three-parallel pathway aggregation model.
-10. Fig_5.ipynb  It reproduces Fig. 5A, 5B for two-parallel pathway aggregation model incorporating liquid-liquid phase separation (LLPS).
+10. Fig_5.ipynb → It reproduces Fig. 5A, 5B for two-parallel pathway aggregation model incorporating liquid-liquid phase separation (LLPS).
-11. Fig_6A.ipynbIt saves the time evolution of fibril mass (Fig_6A.npy) and reproduces Fig.6A.
+11. Fig_6A.ipynb → It saves the time evolution of fibril mass (Fig_6A.npy) and reproduces Fig.6A.
-12. Fig_6B_top.ipynb  It reproduces Fig. 6B, top panel.
+12. Fig_6B_top.ipynb → It reproduces Fig. 6B, top panel.
-13. Fig_6B_bottom.ipynb  It reproduces Fig. 6B, bottom panel.
+13. Fig_6B_bottom.ipynb → It reproduces Fig. 6B, bottom panel.
-14. Fig_S1.ipynb    It reproduces Fig. S1 for varying conformation conversion barrier.
+14. Fig_S1.ipynb  →  It reproduces Fig. S1 for varying conformation conversion barrier.

 Data: